thiagodp/validator/README.md

 - [x] Can check a single value.
 - [x] Can check a value array.
 - [ ] Can check an object.

+## Examples

+To appear.
+In the mean time, you may [see the tests](https://github.com/thiagodp/validator/tree/master/tests).